mpg-age-bioinformatics/shell-genomics-edamame/README.md

 Let's practice moving around a bit.

-We're going to work in that `shell` directory we just downloaded.
+We're going to work in that `shell-genomics` directory we just downloaded.

 First let's navigate there using the regular way by clicking on the different folders.

 First we did something like go to the folder of our username.
-Then we opened 'shell'
+Then we opened 'shell-genomics'

 ---